 Little Tupper Lake

-Shoreline Fishing: Limited to the headquarters area.
-Other shore fishing locations are available, but only accessed by boat.
+Shoreline fishing: limited to the headquarters area.
+Other shore fishing locations are available, but are only accessible by boat.

-Boat access: Canoe or kayak only from the Whitney Headquarters location outlined above.
+Boat access: canoe or kayak only from the Whitney Headquarters location.
+No motors are allowed.

 Find out more

-Read our blog post, Birding Along Tupper Lake and Little Tupper Lake.
+Read our blog post, Paddling and birding Round Lake and Little Tupper Lake.